 Many Businesses are Neglecting WiFi Security

 Many businesses have moved from wired to wireless technologies which has had a negative impact on their security posture.
-Wired networks are generally a lot easier to secure that wireless networks, and poor implementation often introduces vulnerabilities in WiFi networks.
+Wired networks are generally a lot easier to secure than wireless networks, and poor implementation often introduces vulnerabilities in WiFi networks.
 Many businesses also fail to perform a thorough risk analysis which means those vulnerabilities are not identified and addressed.
 Because of these security flaws, and the ease of exploiting them, wireless networks attacks are common.

 The Importance of WiFi Security